CJS4102EN - Criminal Justice Research Methods and Statistics II

 Experientially transformed

 Research and methods cannot be applied without a case or situation.
-Learners would bring their cases to the table for analysis and learning and return to their practice with the benefit of that learning.
+Learners bring their cases to the table for analysis and learning and return to their practice with the benefit of that learning.